 In other news, today we recieved confirmation of our place at the Arley Hall Spring Plant fair in Cheshire on 14th April, and also an invitation to exhibit at their Garden festival towards the end of June.

 Here’s our newest farm sign; ordered by a Border Collie breeder in Holland.
-The idea for the design was based around a combination of our very popular sheep and collie farm sign, and our own Black Fox Metalcraft swinging sign.
+The idea for the design was based around a combination of our very popular wall mounted sheep and collie sign, and our own Black Fox Metalcraft swinging sign.
 We’d love to incorporate this idea into a weathervane design in the near future.

 I just have one more coat of paint to do on the other side and then we’ll be packaging it to send out, which I’m not looking forward to as its really quite heavy!

 Our latest weathervane design shows the distinctive silhouette of a Barn Owl sat in an Oak tree, with the crescent moon in the background.
 We’ve had a few enquiries about Owl designs and as a result I’ve been thinking about this one for a while.
 When the customer asked for an Owl design, I chose to work from various Barn owl images, and use Oak leaves and acorns to decorate the image because I wanted it to look very much like a British woodland scene.
 After sending the initial design to the customer, I made a couple of minor alterations at their request (I think the Owl faced the other way originally).
 We’re really pleased with it and hope it will be quite popular as we’ve had a few people already asking about owl weathervanes.